mbolgheather/gates-of-hell/README.md

 ### Centuries of Lobotomy

-Tremendous vulnerability in Nietzsche, fair to ask was he given a lobotomy; Jung would have known, and of course Lou Andreas-Salome!
+Tremendous vulnerability in Nietzsche, fair to ask, no mental breakdown, was he given a lobotomy; Jung would have known, and of course Lou Andreas-Salome!
 And after a visit, what was Rudolf Steiner telling to all of Frederick's friends!